I will show you how to style a coffee table two ways for fall.

 But first, don’t forget to leave a comment on ANY blog post to automatically be entered to win my Reader Appreciation Giveaway!

 Here’s look #1.
-An old plant tray filled with fall goodies and three candlesticks off to the side.
+An old wooden plant tray filled with fall pumpkin goodies and three candlesticks off to the side.
 I mean, look how easy!

 I filled a wire cage thingy with rich rust colored pumpkins and brown paper filler.
 To give it height, I placed it on top of an old lamp base and then placed two twig wreaths stacked together around it.

-For look #2, I used a rather large terrarium and filled it with pumpkins and cotton.
+For look #2, I used a rather large glass terrarium and filled it with small pumpkins and cotton.

 Terrariums are so much fun to play with!
 You can fill them with anything for any season.
 Mine is on the big side, so it holds quite a bit.